onsi/ginkgo/docs/index.md

 `Serial` allows the user to mark specs and containers of specs as only eligible to run in serial.
 Ginkgo will guarantee that these specs never run in parallel with other specs.

 If a container is marked as `Serial` then all the specs defined in that container will be marked as `Serial`.

+You cannot mark specs and containers as `Serial` if they appear in an `Ordered` container.
+Instead, mark the `Ordered` container as `Serial`.

+#### The `Ordered` Decoration
+The `Ordered` decoration applies to container nodes only.
+It is an error to try to apply the `Ordered` decoration to a setup or subject node.

+`Ordered` allows the user to mark containers of specs as ordered.
+Ginkgo will guarantee that the container's specs will run in the order they appear in and will never run in parallel with one another (though they may run in parallel with other specs unless the `Serial` decoration is also applied to the `Ordered` container).

 #### The `Label` Decoration
 The `Label` decoration applies to container nodes and subject nodes only.
 It is an error to try to apply the `Label` decoration to a setup node.